-The decrease in Apio's Food Export revenues for the three and six months ended November 26, 2017 compared to the same periods last year was due to a 49% and 58%, respectively, decrease in unit volume sales due to the Company's strategic decision during fiscal year 2017 to discontinue its lower-margin export fruit business, a large majority of which is typically sold during the first half of our fiscal year.
+The decrease in Apio's Food Export revenues for the three and nine months ended February 25, 2018 compared to the same periods last year was due to a 49% and 57%, respectively, decrease in unit volume sales due to the Company's strategic decision during fiscal year 2018 to discontinue its lower-margin export fruit business.
+The Company recently announced that it plans to exit the entire Food Export business before the end of fiscal year 2018.
+As a result, the Food Export's business operations will be reclassified as discontinued operations in the Company's fiscal year end 2018 financial results on a retrospective basis for all periods presented therein.